Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

-The distributions of \textit{all} the bond lengths and angles in the bulk graphene sheet at $T=0$~K are given by double singular peaks at the locations provided by the above pairs of relations for the bond lengths and angles, respectively, for different values of the applied uniaxial strain.
+In Equations \eqref{eqn-ac-lengths-A}, \eqref{eqn-ac-lengths-Z}, \eqref{eqn-zz-lengths-A} and \eqref{eqn-zz-lengths-Z}, the bond lengths $A$ or $Z$ are given in \AA~and the zero temperature strain $\epsilon_0$ is expressed as \%~strain.
+Similarly, in Equations \eqref{eqn-ac-angles-alpha}, \eqref{eqn-ac-angles-zeta}, \eqref{eqn-zz-angles-alpha} and \eqref{eqn-zz-angles-zeta} the bond angles $\alpha$ and $\zeta$ are provided in degrees and $\epsilon_0$ should be given again in percentage strain.
+The distributions of bond lengths (angles) in bulk graphene at $T=0$~K are given by double singular peaks at the locations provided by the above pairs of relations for the bond lengths (angles), depending on the direction of the loading, for different values of the applied uniaxial strain.

-In order to reveal the influence of temperature on the bond lengths and angles distributions, we register all the bond length and angle values during the system's evolution in our measurement window and obtain normalized distributions for different amounts of stress/stain at various temperatures.
+In order to reveal the influence of temperature on the bond lengths and angles distributions, we register all the fluctuating bond length and angle values during the system's evolution in our measurement window and obtain normalized distributions for different amounts of stress/stain at various temperatures.
 In particular, we create a distribution for each realization by allocating all the measured bond lengths (angles) into fine-grained bins of width $3.5\times10^{-3}$~\AA ~($0.004\,\frac{180^\circ}{\pi}$).
-We normalize the resulting distributions and then average them over the different realizations to obtain the final distribution for each case.
+The resulting distributions are normalized and then averaged over the different realizations in order to obtain the final distribution for each case.
 It is worth noting that the size of the error-bars, indicating one standard deviation of this averaging computation over the different realizations, are negligible, and hence not included in the plots of the distributions presented below.
 We emphasize again that we consider the central region of the sheet for collecting our data, as mentioned at the end of Section~\ref{section-E-T}.